Mirror Master: Evan McCulloch

-Scottish mercenary Evan McCulloch was left as a baby on the doorstep of an orphanage run by a Mrs. McCulloch, with nothing but his first name and a photograph of his parents.
+Scottish mercenary Evan McCulloch was left as a baby on the doorstep of an orphanage run by Mrs. McCulloch, with nothing but his first name and a photograph of his parents.
 He grows up fairly normal and around age 8, McCulloch is sexually assaulted by an older boy.
-Evan, in self-defense, drowns the boy in a creek, and eventually leaves the orphanage at age 16.
+McCulloch drowns the boy in a creek in self-defense, and eventually leaves the orphanage at age 16.

 He settles in Glasgow, taking up a life that leads to crime and eventually takes up employment as an assassin.
 He becomes one of the most renowned mercenaries in the United Kingdom.
 One day, he has two hits scheduled, and due to an eye injury is unable to make out his second target.
 After firing his shot, he recognizes the target as his father.

 At his father's funeral, McCulloch sees his mother.
 He tries to work up the courage to see her, but visits her too late, discovering that she has committed suicide.
 Stricken with grief at the loss of both parents, McCulloch decides to turn himself in but is instead picked up by a consortium of U.S. government and big business interests, who offer him the costume and weapons of the original Mirror Master in exchange for his services.

 He moves to Keystone City and comes into conflict with Wally West, the third Flash.
 He discovers a "Mirror Dimension" which enables him to travel through any reflective surface.
 In Underworld Unleashed, the Rogues accept Mirror Master as Scudder's successor.
 After being betrayed by Neron, Mirror Master and four of the other Rogues die and go to Hell, only to return after a confrontation between Neron and the Flash.

 In "One Year Later", Mirror Master appears as a member of the new Suicide Squad.
 Inertia persuades Mirror Master and the Rogues to kill Bart Allen, but they are enraged after learning that they murdered a child.

 In The Flash #12 (2024), Mirror Master and the Rogues work with the Arc Angles, a group of inter-dimensional entities who are poisoning the Speed Force.
-After the Arc Angles betray Mirror Master, he works with Barry Allen and Wally West to battle them, during which he is killed and erased from history.
+After the Arc Angles betray Mirror Master, he works with Barry Allen and Wally West to battle them.
+During the battle, Mirror Master is killed by the Arc Angles and erased from history.
 Mirror Master is later revealed to have survived and been transported to the Absolute Universe (AU), where he meets his AU counterpart.

 Powers and abilities

-Mirror Master uses mirrors that produce fantastic effects such as hypnotism, invisibility, holograms, physical transformations, communications and travel into other dimensions (other parallel universes or planes of existence).

-Evan McCulloch uses a laser pistol.
+Both versions of Mirror Master use mirrors that produce fantastic effects such as hypnotism, invisibility, holograms, physical transformations, communications and travel into other dimensions (other parallel universes or planes of existence).
+Evan McCulloch uses a laser pistol unlike Sam Scudder.